My Cookie Journey

 My rolling pin has different-sized bands on the ends to evenly roll out the dough to the same thickness.
 For this cookie, you want at least a ¼-inch band on each end of the rolling pin.
 I bought these on Amazon called Green Olive Rolling Pin Guide Ring Spacers.

-10. Now, I roll out the cookie dough and, using a 2 ¾-inch ring cookie cutter, cut out your cookies.
+Step 13: Now, I roll out the cookie dough and, using a 2 ¾-inch ring cookie cutter, cut out your cookies.
 You can use whatever size or shape you like.
 If the cookie dough is really lumpy when rolling it out, that means it is not thick enough to cover the nuts and cinnamon pieces.
 You might want to go up a size in your bands or not press as hard when rolling out the dough.
+I find that my ¼" bands work great.

-11. I laid 12 round cookies on the parchment-lined cookie sheet pan and baked them at 350°F (175°C or 180°C) for 6-8 minutes.
+Step 14: I lay 12 round cookies on the parchment-lined cookie sheet pan and bake them at 350°F (175°C or 180°C) for 6-8 minutes.
 Sugar cookies usually look a little underdone, but I leave them on the cookie sheet out of the oven for a minute or two before moving them to a cooking rack.

-Sugar cookies with cinnamon chips and orange stacked on a wooden plank with cookies laying around the stack.
+Orange cinnamon chip sugar cookies on a wooden board stacked with cookies laying around the stack.

 Enjoy!

-What is the best way to zest an orange when using in cookies?
+What is the best way to zest an orange?

 I use the Microplane Master from Amazon.
 It has a wooden handle and a stainless steel blade.
 It produces a fine zest for all the citrus I use for my cookies.
 You want a zester to skim the skin so it does not go down to the pith.
 This can produce a bitter taste.

-Can I change out the cinnamon chips for something else?
+Can I change out the cinnamon chips for another chip for these Orange Cinnamon Chip Sugar Cookies?

 There are so many choices!
 If you keep the orange and hazelnuts, you could do a dark or white chocolate chip or a caramel chip.
-I found Lieber's Caramel Chips (they are mini-size) pretty good.
+I found Lieber's Caramel Chips (they are mini-size) work really well.

-Can I use orange extract instead of the orange zest?
+Can I use orange extract instead of a fresh orange for my Orange Cinnamon Chip Sugar Cookies?

 Other Sugar Cookies